-We will be using a class GroupMe for class discussion/questions:
+We will be using a class GroupMe for class discussion/questions: https://groupme.com/join_group/107742438/4wflHjPz

-https://groupme.com/join group/95720909/ajb4lyjl

 The GroupMe is the best way for you to get help fast and efficiently from classmates, the teaching team, and myself.
 Rather than emailing questions, I encourage you to post your questions on the GroupMe.
-Find our class signup link at